 Skip to main content

-A sales rep who records their entire workday produces a 6–12 hour audio file containing 5–15 separate customer conversations interleaved with driving, internal calls, and gaps.
-The all-day-session endpoint detects those conversations automatically, scores each one with the standard six-pillar V5 analysis, and returns a clean rollup.
+Submit one HTTPS URL of any length recording.
+We detect every sales conversation inside, score each one with the standard six-pillar V5 analysis, and return a clean rollup.
+Works for anything from a 1-minute single pitch up to a 12-hour workday.
 What you send: one HTTPS URL.
-What you get back: N first-class Analysis rows with parent_session_id set — every existing analysis tool you’ve already integrated (get_analysis, webhooks, dashboards) Just Works on the children.
+What you get back: N first-class Analysis rows with parent_session_id set, where N is the number of distinct conversations we detected.
+Could be 0, 1, or 100.
+Every existing analysis tool you’ve already integrated (get_analysis, webhooks, dashboards) Just Works on the children.

 When to use it